-Marking in line with our policy
+Marking is in line with our Feedback & Marking Policy.

 Due to small guided group sessions, the teaching of English writing is accessible to all pupils.

 Key Stage 1

 KS1 use a simplified cluster planning model for each text.
 Each cluster last between 2-3 weeks.
 Each cluster ends with a guided write.
 During the guided write children are expected to sustain writing for approximately 30minutes.